 Firepit tables 20-25 inches in diameter are excellent for small areas such as decks, patios, or porches, while large-scale versions 40-45 inches in diameter create a dramatic centerpiece inside a big seating arrangement for the ultimate outdoor lounge.

-Here are some ways to care for gas fire pits:
+Here are some ways to care for table top gas fire pits:

 Sparks and flames are kept at bay by fire screens.